IntersectMBO/cardano-node/doc/getting-started/understanding-config-files.md

 * The main difference between `LocalRoots` and `PublicRoots` is that with the former you can specify different groups with different valencies.
-That can be useful to inform your node of different targets withing a group to achieve. `LocalRoots` is for peers which the node always should have as hot, such as their own block producer.
+That can be useful to inform your node of different targets within a group to achieve. `LocalRoots` is for peers which the node always should have as hot, such as their own block producer.
     `PublicRoots` represent a source of fallback peers, a source of peers to be used if peers from the ledger (`useLedgerAfterSlot`) is disabled or unavailable.